-The direct velocity observations on the meridional section at 85°30'W between 1°N and 2°30'S and the diagonal continuation to 5°S, 84°16'W, again show the weak signature of the EUC in the upper 100 m located mainly at, and south, of the equator north of 2°30'S in October 2015 (Fig. 8d).
+The direct velocity observations on the meridional section at 85°30'W between 1°N and 2°30'S and the diagonal continuation to 5°S, 84°16'W, again show the weak signature of the EUC in the upper 100 m located mainly at, and south, of the equator north of 2°30'S in October 2015 (Fig. 7d).
 The EUC transport in the upper 300 m is 0.02 Sv between 1°S and 1°N and 0.78 Sv between 2°30'S and 1°S (Table 2).
 The stronger eastward flow component in the upper 200 m between 3°S and 4°S might be a combination of the EUC and the Southern Subsurface Countercurrent (SSCC; also called Tsuchiya Jet), as described for El Niño periods east of the Galapagos Islands in model results (Montes et al., 2011).
 The eastward flow near 2°S below 200 m is the South Intermediate Countercurrent (SICC).

-The strongest EUC in our four measurement periods occurred at the end of March 1993, with 12.77 Sv between 1°S and 1°N in the upper 300 m (Table 2; Figure 8a).
+The strongest EUC in our four measurement periods occurred at the end of March 1993, with 12.77 Sv between 1°S and 1°N in the upper 300 m (Table 2; Figure 7a).
 This measurement at the end of March was close to the time of eastern Pacific EUC peak transport in April/May.
 In addition, it was at the beginning of an El Niño-like phase, where warmer, oxygen-rich water is transported from the western to the eastern tropical Pacific and could enhance the eastward flow component.

 In February 2009 the EUC transport between 1°S and 1°N was weak (3.55 Sv), although it occurred only two months before the time of the seasonal EUC peak transport.
-As previously described, February 2009 was at the end of a short La Niña-like period with an ONI index of -0.7, and the low EUC transport might be related to a generally weak eastward transport of warm western equatorial Pacific water during La Niña.
-On a cruise approximately 1.5 months later in March to April 2009 between the Galapagos Islands and Ecuador, a region of possible strong cross-hemispheric exchange was observed immediately to the east of the Galapagos, where a shallow (200 m) 300 km wide north-eastward surface flow transported 7 to 11 Sv (Collins et al., 2013).
-This north-eastward flow might have weakened the EUC transport at and south of the equator.
-The two diagonal sections in March/April 2009 crossed the 85°50'W section at ~1°50'S and 2°30'S and, similar to the February 2009 measurements, showed a 50 m depth eastward and westward flow at 1°50'S and 2°30'S, respectively, and a westward flow at both of these latitudes at 200 m depth.
-In contrast to the velocity distribution in March 1993, November 2012 and October 2015 (Fig. 8), the eastward flow component in the upper 200 m south of 2°30'S almost disappeared in February 2009.
+As previously described, February transport might be related to a generally weak eastward transport of warm western equatorial Pacific water during La Niña.
+On a cruise approximately 1.5 months later in March to April 2009 between the immediately to the east of the Galapagos, where a shallow (200 m) 300 km wide north-eastward surface flow transported 7 to 11 Sv (Collins et al., 2013).
+This north-eastward flow might have weakened the